Our mission is to provide a transformative education, grounded in indigenous life-ways and a love of learning through hands on experiences.

 Our academic programs integrate indigenous wisdom and hands on learning experiences tailored to help at-risk students struggling with depression, homelessness, early pregnancy and substance abuse by providing a variety of enrichment opportunities that keep kids hopeful and engaged.

-With your support in 2016, Nawayee Center School can continue our innovative experiential learning programs, including:
+With your support in the 2017-18 school year, Nawayee Center School can continue our innovative experiential learning programs, including:

 - Indigenous language and life-ways education that includes rice harvesting, sweat lodges, drum making, and Native crafts to help develop and strengthen cultural pride.